wso2-extensions/esb-connector-googlespreadsheet/docs/config.md

 ## Configuring Google Spreadsheet Operations

-To use the Google Spreadsheet connector, add the `<googlespreadsheet.init>` element in your proxy configuration before use any other
-Google Spreadsheet connector operations.
-This `<googlespreadsheet.init>` element used to authenticates  the user using OAuth2 authentication to access the Google account which contains the spreadsheets.
+To use the Google Spreadsheet connector, add the `<googlespreadsheet.init>` element to your proxy configuration before using any other Google Spreadsheet connector operations.
+The `<googlespreadsheet.init>` element authenticates the user using OAuth2 authentication and it allows users to access the Google account which contains the spreadsheets.
 For more information on authorizing requests in Google Spreadsheets, see [API Doc](https://developers.google.com/sheets/api/guides/authorizing).

 <br/>